ADVANTECH-Corp/meta-advantech2/README.md

 ### meta-WISE-PaaS

-- This layer provides Advantech add-on features, e.g. RMM, SUSI & SUSI-IOT.
+- This layer provides Advantech add-on features and corresponding packages.

-### meta-Edge-Sense

-- This layer provides additional packages for gateway solution, e.g. Arm Mbed, Node-RED, etc.

-### meta-timesys
-- This layer provide timesys scripts.